 Here are 9 examples of quality improvement tools, techniques, and technology that are uncomplicated yet extremely valuable.

 Standard work is simply the documentation of the current best practice for any given task or process.
 That’s it.
 It should be detailed and include any necessary supporting assets like diagrams or images.
 It needs to be accessible to everyone performing the work and is ideally designed by those involved.
 There’s nothing tricky about it, but it is the key to continuous quality improvement.
 You just can’t improve something that has no baseline from which to improve.

 The idea of Catchball comes from the Lean business management methodology.
-The idea is that no matter who starts a project, that person (often, but not always a manager) states the purpose, objectives and other ideas and concerns and then 'throws' them to others for feedback, ideas, support, and action.
-This creates a bi-directional loop, which clear ownership and accountability.
+The idea is that no matter who starts a project, that person (often, but not always a manager) states the purpose, objectives, other ideas, and concerns, and then 'throws' them to others for feedback, ideas, support, and action.
+This creates a bi-directional loop, which shows clear ownership and accountability.
 Everyone knows who has the “ball” so to speak.

 The 5 Whys is a process